 268 However, the expression “any indirect, economic or consequential loss whatsoever” in Article 3 is an expression of very wide import.
 It is not a term of art.
 It has no fixed meaning.
 It must be read as a whole and considered in the light of the other terms of the EC&I contract and in the light of any relevant background circumstances…

 281 To limit the meaning of indirect or consequential losses and like expressions, in whatever context they may appear, to losses arising only under the second limb of Hadley v Baxendale is, in my view, unduly restrictive and fails to do justice to the language used.
 The word “consequential”, according to the Shorter Oxford English Dictionary means “following, especially as an effect, immediate or eventual or as a logical inference”.
 That means that, unless qualified by its context, it would normally extend, subject to rules relating to remoteness, to all damages suffered as a consequence of a breach of contract.
 That is not necessarily the same as loss or damage consequential upon a defect in material where other remedies are also provided…

 292 In my opinion the expression in the context of the opening words of Article 3 is sufficient to exclude liability for any loss other than in respect of Liquidated Damages and Performance Guarantee Payments.

-These passages, taken together, are quite a remarkable departure from the usual understanding of what “consequential loss” means.
-In effect, Justice Bleby is saying that pretty much all loss of the type normally seen in construction cases is consequential loss.
+These passages, taken together, are a departure from the usual understanding of what “consequential loss” means.
+In effect, the Court is saying that pretty much all loss of the type normally seen in construction cases is consequential loss.

 294 The expression “Economic Loss” is defined in Article 2.5 of the EC&I contract as follows: